Nosferican/UEM.jl/README.md

   - Hausman-Taylor Estimator
   - Hausman Auxiliary Regression Test
 3. Integration with `CovarianceMatrices.jl` for access to HAC variance-covariance estimators
-4. Finalize model statistics (AIC, BIC, etc.)
-5. Add a suite of tests for heteroscedasticity, multicollinearity, poolability (Roy-Zellner), etc.
+4. Add a suite of tests for heteroscedasticity, multicollinearity, poolability (Roy-Zellner), etc.

 ## For questions, feedback, reporting bugs please open an issue.